-Students who study the Core syllabus content, or who are expected to achieve grade D or below, should be entered for Paper 1, Paper 3 and Paper 5.
+Students who study the Core course, or who are expected to achieve grade D or below, should be entered for Paper 1, Paper 3 and Paper 5.
 These students are eligible for grades C to G.

-Students who study the Extended syllabus content, or who are expected to achieve grade C or above, should be entered for Paper 2, Paper 4 and Paper 6.
+Students who study the Extended course, or who are expected to achieve grade C or above, should be entered for Paper 2, Paper 4 and Paper 6.
 These students are eligible for grades A\ to E.